How to Disable YouTube Shorts: Expert Guide (2026)

 - Shorts will be hidden for 30 days

-This method is quick but temporary.
+Quick and simple.
 After 30 days, you’ll need to repeat the process.

-Mobile Method: ‘Not Interested’
+#Mobile Method: ‘Not Interested’

 - Open the YouTube app